irods/irods_rfcs/README.md

 # About this repository

-This repository contains RFCs (design documents) that describe proposed major changes to iRODS or new feature development spanning multiple repositories / plugins.
+This repository contains RFCs (requests for comments, or design documents) that describe proposed major changes to iRODS or new feature development spanning multiple repositories / plugins.